DevexSolar/RoadWarrior/ADRs/responsiveness.md

 number of new events.

 ## Decision
-- Use caching (server side and client side)
+1. We will use **caching** - server side and client side.
-- Batch reading and processing events from agencies APIs
+2. We will apply **batch reading and processing** of events from agencies APIs.

 ## Consequences